There's power in numbers

 - Pass protective legislation for Service Dogs

-- Assist with disaster relief efforts
+- Assist with disaster relief efforts in accordance with the PETS Act of 2006

 - Provide objective data for political and media support